BarefootBKK/TabPagerManager-for-Android/README.md

                 .add("tabName_2", new Fragment())
                 .commit();
 ```
-Notice: replace your own fragment with "new Fragment()" above.
+Notice: replace the "new Fragment()" above with your own fragment.

 ### ***More***